For More Information and photos about the 1st Battalion, 77th

 While Wells doesn't really sing people to sleep at night, he does

 what he can to lighten the mood through his love of music.
+Tuesday, 04 August 2009 41st Fires Brigade Hands Baton to 1st Battalion, 77th

-Field Artillery Regiment After 15 months Deployed
+Field Artillery Regiment After 15 months Deployed Written by Pfc.

-FORWARD OPERATING BASE DELTA, Iraq – The 41st Fires Brigade transferred responsibility of Coalition operations in Wasit province, to 1st Battalion, 77th Field Artillery Regiment, 172nd infantry brigade in a ceremony at Forward Operating Base Delta Aug.
-3.
+Brigade transferred responsibility of Coalition operations in Wasit province, to 1st Battalion, 77th Field Artillery

-For the Soldiers of the 41st FB,
+Forward Operating Base Delta Aug.
+3. For the Soldiers of the 41st FB,

 the ceremony marked the end of a 15-month deployment that has spanned the

 transition from counterinsurgency to nation building.
+“It has been an interesting

 journey,” said Col. Richard Francey, Jr., 41st FB